-PT100: Pair of columns (height 1000 mm) with two photocells For information on the new accessories, refer to the MHOUSE catalogue or visit the website www.mhouse.biz.
+PT100: Pair of columns (height 1000 mm) with two photocells For information on new accessories, consult the MHOUSE catalogue or visit the website www.mhouse.com.

-10.2.1 - Installing the PR1 buffer battery (fig. 29)
+10.2.1 - Installing the PR1 buffer battery (fig. 38)

 CAUTION! - The electric connection of the battery to the control unit must only be made after completing all installation and programming phases, as the battery constitutes an emergency power supply.